lwear/FirebaseTicTacToe/README.md

 #### The most recent demo version will always be avalible here: <https://tictactoe-2cc0f.web.app/> To USE the demo, open it twice, in two different tabs.

+#### If you have any questions, issues, or concerns about the code, please create an issue [HERE](https://github.com/MatthewHightech/firebase-tic-tac-toe/issues/new) and I will try and get back to you ASAP :)
 #### If you are really stuck, you can look at the source code for the most recent version, but Mrs. Wear will check if you just copy and pasted...👀 so don't.

 This project will be broken down into different stages, and I will post source code, and live demo for the next stage up here as soon as I have it functional.